Catholic University of Portugal

-It is recognized as the best Portuguese university according to the Times Higher Education World University Rankings, with more than 19 000 students.
-The current and 6th Rector of UCP is Professor Isabel Capeloa Gil.
+It was recognized as the best Portuguese university according to the Times Higher Education World University Rankings, from 2021 to 2023, with more than 20,000 students.
+The current and 6th rector of UCP is Professor Isabel Capeloa Gil.

 Católica in Figures

-Students: 11 970 students (Degree-Granting Programmes); 7 549 postgraduate students (non degree-granting programmes).
+Students: 13 154 students (Degree-Granting Programmes); + 7 000 postgraduate students (non degree-granting programmes).

-Faculty: 1 024 faculty members; 231 international faculty members.
+Faculty: 1 125 faculty members; 213 international faculty members.